-Students take all exams, whether in-class or take-home, at the time and place announced either on the exam schedule or, in the case of take-home exams, by the instructor.
-Self-scheduled exams are scheduled by students according to process set by the Office of Student Affairs.
-(Detailed information will be made available to students prior to the exam period.)
+Instructors are responsible for announcing the time and place of all in-session exams.
+Students take scheduled final exams at the time and place announced on the exam schedule.
+Students take take-home final exams at the time and place announced on the exam schedule, or at the time and place announced by the instructor.
+Self-scheduled final exams are scheduled by students according to processes set by the Office of Student Services.
+(Detailed information will be made available to students prior to each final exam period.)